 - Adding arrears to your mortgage

 - Taking a repayment holiday (but only if the facility is available with your mortgage product)

 - Working out a bespoke repayment plan (this is a short-term solution that will depend on your current standing with your provider)

 - Selling your house and settling your mortgage.

 - Repossession (which will require a court order)

-If you’re out of work and facing mortgage arrears, it is highly unlikely that you’ll be able to add arrears to the capital portion of your mortgage.
+If you’re out of work and facing mortgage arrears, it is doubtful that you’ll be able to add arrears to the capital portion of your mortgage.
 Similarly, a repayment holiday may also be a non-starter.
-If you let the bank repossess your home, you will incur further costs, adding to your debt burden going forward.
-Also, your credit status will be adverse — affecting your ability to obtain another home loan when you get back on your feet.
+If you let the bank repossess your home, you will incur further costs, adding to your debt burden in the future.
+Your credit status will also be adverse, affecting your ability to obtain another home loan when you get back on your feet.

-The most sensible and proactive solution is usually to sell your home and use the proceeds to pay off your mortgage.
-A bank won’t often pursue a repossession order until you’re at least four months in arrears, so act fast, and take control of your financial future and stop any potential repossession.
+The most sensible and proactive solution is selling your home and using the proceeds to pay off your mortgage.
+Unfortunately, a bank won’t often pursue a repossession order until you’re at least four months in arrears, so act fast, take control of your financial future and stop any potential repossession.

 The problems with selling on the open market

 If you need to sell a property because of job loss, you’re under the gun from the outset.
 It’s a race against time to cash in on your property and pay of your debt.
 Although you may find a buyer reasonably quickly, some things may derail your house sale before completion, including: